SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 ![Showing slide 5 from 2 on the Cube Action Sensor](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/Slide5From2.png?raw=true "Showing slide 5 from 2 on the Cube Action Sensor")

-I'll be honest, this is the trickiest thing to do yet and I'm not sure it is worth the trouble, but if you want an action in your pocket as a secret action that only you know, this is the trick.
-Using a soft surface like a towel helps to keep the flip from registering when you set it down.

 > NOTE: In this example the slide side 5 will also trigger.
 You may need to add a condition to prevent that from triggering.
 An example for this 5 from 2 example is to put this condition on the slide side 5 action ```{{ not last_side == 2 }}``` before the thing you want to do.
 Or you can just not have a slide 5 action.

 It is as simple as adding a condition of let's say 'slide' in one of the Group 3 🍐 slots.